revelsi/reachy2_code_generation/README.md

 Our unique three-stage pipeline ensures robust, safe, and efficient code:

-1. **Generation Stage**: Your natural language request is processed by GPT-4o to create initial Python code
+1. **Generation Stage**: Your natural language request is processed by gpt-4.1 to create initial Python code
-2. **Evaluation Stage**: The generated code is analyzed by GPT-4o-mini for:
+2. **Evaluation Stage**: The generated code is analyzed by gpt-4.1-mini for:
    - Syntax correctness
    - API usage validity
    - Code safety
    - Best practices
    - Edge case handling
+   - Adherence to documented API functions
-3. **Optimization Stage**: If the evaluation score is below threshold, the code is automatically improved based on specific feedback
+3. **Optimization Stage**: If the evaluation score is below threshold (or if critical safety rules are violated), the code is automatically improved based on specific feedback

-This iterative workflow continues until reaching quality thresholds or maximum iteration count, ensuring you get the best possible results.
+This iterative workflow (with a default of one optimization iteration) continues until reaching quality thresholds or maximum iteration count, ensuring you get the best possible results.
+The evaluation process uses specific point deductions for common errors, prioritizing safety and API adherence.

 ## System Requirements